-When research data on community values and expectations around animal welfare are considered against current industry practices, it is clear that certain industries are heavily exposed.
+When research data on community values and expectations around animal welfare are considered against current industry practices, it is clear that certain industries are heavily exposed to such risks.
 As recent polling by Roy Morgan Research found, 95% of Australians support animals being given pain relief for surgical procedures, and Futureye's research noted "high levels of agreement on rights and freedoms for animals, particularly relating to freedom from pain and cruelty."
-Yet despite this, most invasive husbandry practices carried out on Australian farms occur without any form of pain relief.
+Yet despite this, most invasive husbandry practices carried out on Australian farms continue to occur without any form of pain relief.

 Wastage, including the practice of killing male calves in the dairy industry and male chicks in the egg industry, is another area of high social licence risk.
 The greater the divergence from community values, the greater the risk.
 Prominent examples of animal industries facing major social licence challenges in Australia include the live animal export trade and the horse and greyhound racing industries.
-Each of these industries have been the focus of major public exposés resulting in fierce public backlash and major regulatory reforms creating great disruption to the industries.
+Each of these industries have been the focus of major public exposés resulting in fierce public backlash and significant regulatory interventions causing great disruption to their operations.

-Investment in strong standards of animal welfare that reflect contemporary scientific knowledge and community expectations and robust compliance monitoring and assurance schemes are essential to avoid such disruptions in the future.
-While various industry bodies have developed sustainability frameworks which include some measures of animal welfare, government still has an important role to play in establishing adequate regulatory benchmarks and compliance frameworks to provide the community with independent assurance that standards are being upheld in practice.
+Investment in strong standards of animal welfare that reflect contemporary scientific knowledge and community expectations, and robust compliance monitoring and assurance schemes are essential to avoid such disruptions in the future.
+While various industry bodies have developed sustainability frameworks which include some measures of animal welfare, government still has an important role to play in establishing adequate regulatory benchmarks and compliance